Singapore Girl: Recruitment

 As part of efforts to build the image of the "Singapore Girl", the airline runs a rigorous training program for cabin and flight crew.
-The airline's repute, and the resulting prestige of the job has allowed it to be highly selective during its recruitment process as it receives numerous applications locally and from around the region.
-Singapore Airlines used to recruit only Singaporeans and Malaysians as cabin crew, but since 1995, in line with its global expansion, recruitment extended to other countries such as China, India, Indonesia, Japan, Korea and Taiwan to minimise language barriers between cabin crew and travellers and to maintain its essence as an Asian carrier.
+The airline's repute, and the resulting prestige of the job, has allowed it to be highly selective during its recruitment process as it receives numerous applications locally and from around the region.
+Singapore Airlines used to recruit only Singaporeans and Malaysians as cabin crew, but since 1995, in line with its global expansion, recruitment extended to other countries such as China, India, Indonesia, Japan, Korea, Taiwan and Thailand.
+This minimises language barriers between cabin crew and travellers and also maintains its essence as an Asian carrier.

 A training batch typically consists of 20 cabin crew trainees, and the training spans three-and-a-half months.
+This is one of the longest training programmes in the industry.
+Trainees undergo classes in flight safety and security, first aid, service, etiquette, grooming, deportment, communication and wine appreciation among others.

+During the training, Flight Stewardess trainees are assigned the hair styles, makeup colours and nail polish colours they are required to use when in uniform.

 Uniform

 There are four kebaya colours that represent the ranking of the Singapore Girls: